Streek/DataProject2/readme.md

 <img width="1516" alt="image" src="https://user-images.githubusercontent.com/55346/168404787-555bc5b8-930c-4979-9a99-965447fc9ff0.png">
 <img width="699" alt="image" src="https://user-images.githubusercontent.com/55346/168404802-344fedb2-a51a-406e-bc6a-f8801ed12ba0.png">

-## Visualization

-Info about the viz

 ## Running the Code

 The app needs the following steps done to work properly.
 You will need Python3 and Node > 10 to run this code.

-1. Process the raw data using the `process_data.py` file.
+1. Process the raw data using `pipenv run python process_data.py` file directly or by calling `make process`.
-2. Train the ML algorithm by running the `train_classifier.py` file.
+2. Train the ML algorithm by running the `pipenv run python train_classifier.py` file directly or by calling `make train`.
-3. Run the API backend using the `run.py` file.
+3. Run the API backend using the `pipenv run python run.py` file directly or by calling `make api`.
-4. While the API is running, `CD into the frontend` folder and run `npm run start`
+4. While the API is running, `CD into the ./frontend` folder and run `npm run start` file directly or by calling `make web` from the root.

 Convenience Methods have been provided using a `Makefile`
 | Command | Action |